epoch/tallboy/README.md

 Columns will fit content automatically.
 Tallboy needs every row to have the same number of elements to work otherwise will raise an exception.

 Setting alignments is also super flexible.
 You can set individual cell or whole columns.
-Here we are setting the last cell in the first row to align right
+Here we are setting the last cell in the first row to align right.

 ```crystal